 This region of Yunnan province is a melting pot of ethnic minorities and a world renowned biodiversity hotspot.
-Likewise, Kunming takes advantage of one of China’s loveliest Capital cities.
-Together, these geographies make for an ideal location to host an experiential learning program that merges the fields of environmental science and studies, with student leadership development and early career preparation.
+This makes for an ideal location to host an experiential learning program that merges the fields of environmental science and studies, with student leadership development and early career preparation.

 In order to study the complexity of China’s environment, one must take an interdisciplinary approach.
 Our faculty represent fields as diverse as geology and chemistry, religious studies, geography, planning, filmmaking, and biodiversity conservation.
 In Yunnan your learning will occur in forests, wetlands and mountains; temples, kitchens, and homes; shops, alleys, and markets; laboratories, libraries and museums.

 The pedagogy is problem-based.
 We tackle significant environmental problems from various angles, bringing the knowledge of many disciplines together to investigate the causes of environmental challenges, and generate creative, sustainable solutions by dissolving traditional disciplinary boundaries.
 Our core pedagogical goals: